Francesca Dominici: Contributions

 Dominici has been active on many study committees on public health, organized by the National Academy of Sciences, National Institutes of Health, and others.
 As well, she has taken an active role in the status of university women.
 Her work on the Johns Hopkins University Committee on the Status of Women earned her the campus Diversity Recognition Award in 2009; at the Chan School of Public Health, she has led the Committee for the Advancement of Women Faculty since 2012.

 Recognition

+In 2024, Dominici was named to TIME100's inaugural Health list.
+TIME100 Health recognized her for her groundbreaking contributions to global health.

 Dominici became a fellow of the American Statistical Association in 2005.
 She is also a Fellow of the Institute of Mathematical Statistics, and was elected to the National Academy of Medicine in 2018.

 In 2006, she won the Mortimer Spiegelman Award of the American Public Health Association.
 She is the 2015 winner of the Florence Nightingale David Award of the Committee of Presidents of Statistical Societies, and the 2016 winner of the University of Alabama at Birmingham's Janet L. Norwood Award for Outstanding Achievement in Statistical Sciences, which honors a woman statistician for achievement.
 In 2020, she won the National Institute of Statistical Sciences (NISS) Jerome Sacks Award for Outstanding Cross-Disciplinary Research.